Matthew Low

 Bayesian Hierarchical Modelling (for beginners and beyond)

-This 2-week intensive course takes students from understanding the fundamentals of Bayesian methods right through to being able to implement Hierarchical models of any design they choose.
+This 2-week intensive course takes students from understanding the fundamentals of Bayesian methods right through to being able to implement hierarchical models of any design they choose.
 The emphasis is teaching students flexible methods to handle the questions they want to ask of their data.

 Staff education

-Mentoring younger researchers
+Mentoring early-career researchers

 I also work with young researchers in Sweden, Africa and Nepal to help them develop their skills in scientific writing, applying for grant funding and statistical analyses.